aditya-shah73/newsletter_generator/README.md

-# newsletter_generator
+# README #

-Stamping out the College of Humanities and Arts newsletter code and displaying it
+This short script is for stamping out the humanities and arts newsletter code and display quickly.

+* This page uses no back end technology.
+However, it does use two major front-end libraries, JQuery and MustacheJS

+### How do I get set up? ###

+* No configuration needed, just download and edit on a text editor.